2. Location-specific laws and regulations

 Clifford Chance opposes all forms of slavery and human trafficking, and is committed to taking steps to ensure that these do not occur in its business or in its supply chains.
 For further details, see our Modern Slavery Act transparency statement.

-Clifford Chance is committed to providing its clients with commercially focused legal advice of the highest quality.
-Any client who is unhappy about the advice and assistance that it receives from the Firm, including any concerns about a bill, is entitled to complain.
-A copy of the Firm's complaints procedure can be obtained from the Firm's General Counsel, Chris Perrin or the In House Counsel, Katherine McLean.
+Clifford Chance is committed to compliance with the highest standards in its service to clients and in all its business dealings.
+Any client or supplier who is unhappy about the advice, service or assistance that it receives from the Firm or our people, including any concerns about a bill, may raise its concerns through our complaints process.
+All complaints should be sent in writing to Complaints@cliffordchance.com.
+We will endeavour to respond to your message within 48 hours or as soon as possible.
 In addition, there are laws and regulations on this subject in some jurisdictions: see our Location-specific laws and regulations pages above for more information.

 All Clifford Chance entities worldwide have professional indemnity insurance cover which is in excess of any local compulsory requirements.
 Further details can be obtained from the In House Counsel, Katherine McLean.